Drug interactions between citalopram and oxytetracycline

 - Somatoform Pain Disorder

-A total of 322 drugs (2680 brand and generic names) are known to interact with oxytetracycline.
+A total of 324 drugs are known to interact with oxytetracycline.

 - Oxytetracycline is a member of the drug class tetracyclines.

 - Oxytetracycline is used to treat Bacterial Infection.

 Do not take iron supplements, multivitamins, calcium supplements, antacids, or laxatives within 2 hours before or after taking oxytetracycline.
 These products can make oxytetracycline less effective in treating your infection.
 Do not take oxytetracycline with milk or other dairy products, unless your doctor has told you to.
 Dairy products can make it harder for your body to absorb the medication.